wezm/rust-intro-talk/slides.in.md

 * Original [All the Things][all-the-things] illustration by Allie Brosh
 * Portions of this talk were derived from [A Very Brief Intro to Rust][rust-intro]
   Copyright © 2016 Ashley Williams.
+* Benchmarks chart generated from data on [The Computer Language Benchmarks Game][benchmarks] on 10 Jan 2018.

 [rust-intro]: https://github.com/rustbridge/a-very-brief-intro-to-rust
 [animated-ferris]: https://www.behance.net/gallery/42774743/Rustacean